 Don’t forget anything more specific to your own needs.
 For example, if you have medication you need to take at certain times of the day, pack it for your day trip.

-Packing for two
+Day trip packing for two

-The only thing that’s too big is my DSLR, so if I bring that one instead of my point and shoot camera, I carry that in its camera bag.
+The only thing that’s too big is my DSLR, so if I bring that one instead of my phone or point and shoot camera, I carry that in its camera bag.
 I put my ID, ATM card, and some cash in a pocket in the camera bag, so it’s almost like a purse.

 You might also enjoy:

-- How to Pick Carry-On Only Luggage
+- How to Pick the Best Carry-On Luggage

 - Non-Liquid Options for Carry-On Travel